4d/docs/docs/Project/overview.md

 - creating a new, blank project -- see [Creating a 4D project](creating.md).
 - exporting an existing 4D "binary" development to a project -- see "Export from a 4D database" on [doc.4d.com](https://doc.4d.com).

 Project development is done locally, using the 4D Developer application -- see [Developing a project](developing.md).
-Team development interactions are handled by the source control tool
+Team development interactions are handled by the source control tool.

 4D projects can be compiled and easily deployed as single-user or client-server applications containing compacted versions of your project -- see [Building a project package](building.md).